Eschatologue/CM_wiki/docs/character-creation/origin/species/human.md

 ### Versatile

-You gain an Origin feat of your choice.
-Skilled is recommended.
+You gain an [:option-feat-origin: Origin feat](../../../option/feat/feat-origin/index.md) of your choice. [:option-feat-origin: Skilled](../../../option/feat/feat-origin/phb24.md#skilled) is recommended.